Intel for Mental Health

 Private investigator in healthcare

-The report may have a series of questions extremely relevant for patients to be addressed as they navigate their healthcare journey.
+The report may have a series of questions extremely relevant for patients to have addressed as they navigate their healthcare journey.

 If you know of anyone who's likely to end up in a hospital or an ICU, we are good people to talk to.